cap-js/cds-dbs/postgres/README.md

 The above "csn-snapshots" can be implemented via the `mtar`-based approach.
 At the same time, the same `mtar` can be used for subsequent PostgreSQL deployments (with schema evolution).

-Two major steps in addition to enabling the schema evoluation are included in this `mtar`.
+Two major steps in addition to enabling the schema evolution are included in this `mtar`.

 1. create local folder `deployer` (any name works)
 2. in `deployer`, create a `package.json` containing